danzyxr/flask-weather-app/README.md

 # flask-weather-app

- How's the weather up there?
+Get the temperature of your city